 Are there side effects with the COVID-19 vaccine?

 Side effects from COVID-19 vaccines are normal signs that your body is building protection.
 Some people have no side effects.
 For people who have experienced side effects, the most common include soreness or swelling at the injection site and mild flu-like symptoms that can last 1-3 days, including fever, chills, muscle pain, tiredness, nausea and headache.

 Is there any cost to get the vaccine?

 The COVID-19 vaccine is given free of charge to all persons living in the United States, regardless of immigration status.

 When will I be considered fully vaccinated against COVID-19?

 According to the Centers for Disease Control and Prevention, persons are considered to be fully vaccinated two weeks after their second dose of a two-dose series COVID-19 vaccine (such as the Pfizer or Moderna vaccines), or two weeks after receiving a single dose vaccine (such as the Johnson & Johnson / Janssen vaccine), however, the CDC now recommends anyone 16 years of age and over should receive a booster dose as soon as they are eligible.
 Booster vaccines are said to begin providing protection 7 days after being received.
 This is an evolving definition.
 Salem Academy and College is closely monitoring local and federal health agencies for the most up to date information regarding full vaccination status.

 How do I provide proof of vaccination to Salem Academy and College?

 Salem College has partnered with Magnus Health to allow for receipt of students’ immunization records and health forms.
 Students will receive an introductory email from Magnus Health to create a password for their account and to upload a clear copy of their records.
 Vaccination documentation must include your name, the vaccine(s) you received, and the date(s) you received it.

-Instructions for How to Upload COVID-19 Vaccine Records to Magnus Portal
+Instructions for How to Upload COVID-19 Immunization Records to Magnus Portal